 Be true to yourself

 You are you, and why should you be someone else?
-Be yourself, and live your life, not someone else’s.
+So steer clear of imitation Be yourself, and live your life, not someone else’s.
 When you’re true to yourself, you live the life that serves your highest purpose.
 While on this path, when you make mistakes, they are your own.
 You learn from them, and progress, but you’ll also feel fulfilled and self-actualised on the way.

 The next time you find yourself comparing and emulating a hero, or a celebrity, or anyone else, just remember the title of the book by John Mason: You Were Born an Original.
 Don’t Die a Copy!